Tannerite: Uses

 Tannerite brand targets explode when shot by a high-velocity bullet.
 Low-velocity bullets and shotgun ammunition will not initiate a reaction.

 The explosive reaction, once initiated, occurs at a very high velocity, producing a large vapor cloud and a loud report.
 It is marketed as a target designation that is useful for long-range target practice: the shooter does not need to walk down-range to see if the target has been hit, as the target will react and serve as a highly visible indicator.

 Binary explosives like Tannerite are also used in some business applications, including commercial blasting, product testing, and special effects.
 Tannerite offers a "boom box" kit which includes colored powder for gender reveal parties.

 For safety reasons, Tannerite Sports recommends using no more than 1 lb of the mixed composition at once, and will sell its largest targets with a size of 2 lb to professionals only.

 Target composition and sale

 Tannerite targets are sold in pre-sized quantities.
 The package includes two containers.
 An oxidizer composition is contained within one of the containers and a catalyst composition is contained within the other.

 The product, developed by Daniel Jeremy Tanner, and initially formulated in 1996, consists of two components: a fuel mixed with a catalyst or sensitizer, and a bulk material or oxidizer.
-The fuel/catalyst mixture is 90% 600-mesh dark flake aluminium powder, combined with the catalyst that is a mixture of 5% 325-mesh titanium sponge and 5% 200-mesh zirconium hydride (with another patent document listing 5% zirconium hydroxide).
-The oxidizer is a mixture of 85% 200-mesh ammonium nitrate and 15% ammonium perchlorate.
-The patents on these formulations were applied for on August 20, 2001.
+The fuel/catalyst mixture is reported as 90% 600-mesh dark flake aluminium powder, combined with the catalyst that is reported to be a mixture of 5% 325-mesh titanium sponge and 5% 200-mesh zirconium hydride (with another patent document listing 5% zirconium hydroxide).
+The oxidizer is reported as a mixture of 85% 200-mesh ammonium nitrate and 15% ammonium perchlorate.
+The patents on these formulations were applied for on August 20, 2001 (all patents expired in 2022).

+Although the patent filings describe a complex formulation including ammonium perchlorate and zirconium hydride, subsequent analyses and user reports indicate that commercial Tannerite has long since abandoned these ingredients, or possibly not used them at all.
+Independent laboratory testing by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) found that by 2012 the packaged product contained only prilled ammonium nitrate as the oxidizer and aluminum powder as the fuel, with zirconium no longer present in the mixture.
+This stands in contrast to the patent’s original claims of exotic additives, and has led to speculation that such components were never essential to the function of the product.
+Instead, critics suggest their inclusion in the patent may have been intended to obscure the simplicity of the underlying chemistry and discourage easy replication by competitors, as Tannerite has historically engaged in aggressive legal tactics to stifle competition (see Controversies).
+Current safety data sheets for Tannerite avoid naming specific ingredients, referring only to “trade secret” components, but the mixtures described align with a basic ammonium nitrate–aluminum formulation.